Surgical approach (context-dependent: source control)

 - Document: indication, units/components, times, patient ID checks, adverse events, lab results, calcium/TXA given, temperature, estimated blood loss, cell salvage volume

-- Stop MHP promptly when bleeding controlled; avoid over-transfusion and iatrogenic complications
+- Stop MHP promptly when bleeding controlled, avoid over-transfusion and iatrogenic complications

 You are called to theatre: a patient is bleeding heavily during emergency laparotomy.
 Talk through your immediate management.